16parmindersingh/Data-Analytics-Portfolio/HR-Analytics-Dashboard/README.md

   - **Attrition by Gender (Bar Chart)**: Displayed the gender breakdown of employees who left.

 ### 4. Insights Generation
-- Analyzed the visualizations to identify patterns in employee attrition.
+- Analyzed the visualizations to identify patterns in employee attrition for management decision-making.
 - Used Power BI’s interactive features (e.g., slicers) to drill down into specific departments, roles, and demographics.

 ### Key Output
-The dashboard provides a comprehensive view of HR metrics, with interactive visualizations that allow users to explore attrition trends and employee demographics dynamically.
+The dashboard provides a comprehensive view of HR metrics, with interactive visualizations that allow management to explore attrition trends and employee demographics dynamically.
 Below is a screenshot of the dashboard:

 ![HR Analytics Dashboard](HR_Analytics.JPG)